-The teachers are on duty on the playground whenever children are there.
-Every effort is made to protect the child while he is on the playground.
+The teachers will supervise all playground activities..
+Every effort is made to protect the child while they are on the playground.
 However, children are encouraged to gain independence in taking care of themselves when with a group of their own age.
 No child will be permitted to leave the playground without permission.
 Students not able to participate in play activities must have a proper excuse from home.
 Students are to leave school immediately after school is dismissed unless they are participating in an activity which is supervised by a teacher.
 Playground use after school is permitted with an adult present.